dv-lse/diabetes/README.md

   - [ ] axes should be centered at base, not metformin
   - [ ] check stats calc

   - [x] initial screen needs labels
-  - [ ] mouseovers in single-axis modes
+  - [x] mouseovers in single-axis modes
-  - [ ] axis labels in x-only overlaps
+  - [ ] axis labels in x-only overlaps  ALTERNATING SIDES WILL HANDLE THIS
   - [ ] show opposite axis while dragging?
+NOT DO TO
   - [x] order circle alphabetically
   - [x] put metformin in center of circle
   - [x] match circle to screen size